wdi-sf-jan-2014/notes/big_o/readme.md

 * O(N) - For each ....
    * Sum an array
+   * Find the max of an unsorted array

 * O(NlogN) - Divide and pick a section for every piece of input
-   * Sorting with quicksort, merge sort, or other optimized sort.
+   * Sorting with quicksort, merge sort, or other sort reasonably fast sort.

 * O(N^2) - For each piece of data, look at the data you haven't looked at yet (the rest of the list)
-   * Insertion sort
+   * Insertion Sort
+   * Selection Sort
+   * Bubble Sort
+   * List all pairs in a dataset
+   * Dijkstra's algorithm without a priority queue

 * O(N^3)
 	* Naive Matrix Multiplication
    * Drawing a graph with force layout
+   * Floyd-Warshall all pair shortest path

 * O(c^n) - One new piece of data doubles the work is 2^n.
-  * Playing chess: looking one more move ahead multiplies the work
+  * Playing chess or another game: looking one more move ahead multiplies the work by the number of possible moves.
+  * The travelling salesman problem can be solved in O(n^2*2^n)

 * O(n!) - List all combinations of a set, every possible subset.
 Impossibly slow and hardly ever needed.
   * Naive travelling salesman